-Prerequisites: Honors Physics or AP Physics 1, and
+Prerequisites: AP Physics 1 or Honors Physics, and AP Calculus AB or Honors Calculus (may be taken concurrently)

-Calculus

-Calculus may be taken concurrently

-The student in AP Physics C will be expected to work at a college level.
-Topics such as kinematics; Newtonian mechanics; momentum; energy; equilibrium; rotational mechanics; gravitation; and wave motion will be investigated in considerable depth.
-Students will demonstrate their understanding through discussions, homework, classwork, labs, and projects.
-A calculus background is required.
-Students are encouraged to take the AP exam.
+The student in AP Physics C will study topics such as kinematics, Newtonian mechanics, energy, momentum, rotational kinematics and dynamics, oscillatory motion, gravitation and planetary motion in considerable depth using calculus.
+Student will be expected to work at a college level in this independently structured course, and will demonstrate their understanding through open-ended labs, class discussions, problem solving and projects.
+A calculus background is required, and AP Calculus AB or Honors Calculus may be taken concurrently.
+Students are strongly encouraged to take the AP exam.